abberdeen/circuitid-csharp/docs/GroupMembersApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new GroupMembersApi(Configuration.Default);
-            var groupmembers = new Groupmembers(); // Groupmembers | The JSON object that will be posted to the REST API endpoint.
+            var groupmembersCreateOrPatch = new GroupmembersCreateOrPatch(); // GroupmembersCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetGroupMember200Response result = apiInstance.CreateGroupMember(groupmembers);
+                GetGroupMember200Response result = apiInstance.CreateGroupMember(groupmembersCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)